dmharrington03/dmharrington03/README.md

 LinkedIn: [linkedin.com/in/dmharrington03/](https://www.linkedin.com/in/dmharrington03/)

+Email:
-Email: dmharrington03@gmail.com
+dmharrington03@gmail.com
+dharri24@tufts.edu

 Here's a bit about me and my work:

-I'm interested in pursuing the broad research areas of condensed matter physics and applied optics.
-I am looking to learn more about quantum computing, photonics, and astronomy, as well as expand my general skillset and familiarity with the discipline of physics.
+I'm interested in pursuing condensed matter and atomic/optical physics.
+I am looking to learn more about quantum computing, photonics, and ultracold atoms, as well as expand my general skillset and familiarity with physics.
 Outside of science, I love jazz and weightlifting.
 I'm also passionate about education, creating and expanding opportunities for youth and those with limited access to quality education.
-Currently, I'm looking for opportunities to develop my research skills and experience in physics.

 ### Technologies